 But really, they’re for anyone who has found success as a visual learner, or has found challenges picturing an image in their mind of how to bring a plan together.

 An example of the mind map would look something like this image:

 Be sure to view more examples of mind maps in this article.

 What Are The Benefits Of Mind Mapping?

-1. Aids problem solving
+1. Mind maps for aiding problem solving

 You can’t find the perfect solution without exploring all the options, right?